AbdelilahOu/Frightgeist-nuxt3/README.md

 - [ ] Votes are stopped whene the time is over but its done in the front how about we check for endsdate in the backend

+- [ ] duplicate Votes

-- [ ] Something is wrogn with middlewares i guess
+- [x] Something is wrogn with middlewares i guess

 ## Improvements :